kartik34/pid-entity-detection-graph-construction/README.md

   - `pipe_label`
   - `flow_direction`

-## Design choices
+## Design choices / approach

-- OCR determines node existence; vision enriches nodes and extracts connectivity.
+### OCR

+- Used Tesseract to extract raw text boxes, then clustered nearby detections into candidate tag regions.
+- Dense P&ID areas and linework (pipes/symbols) reduced OCR quality and made deterministic parsing brittle.

+### OCR + LLM normalization

-- Vision output is constrained with strict JSON schema.
+- Added an LLM correction step with strict JSON schema output validation.
+- This normalizes noisy OCR text into ISA-style tags and structured attributes.
+- Chose this approach because pure deterministic parsing was not robust enough on messy OCR output.

+### VLM graph construction

+- Used a multimodal VLM to infer connectivity (edges) between confirmed OCR tags.
+- Inputs to the VLM include confirmed tags + bounding boxes, the base page image, an overlay image with highlighted boxes, and image dimensions for spatial context.
-- If vision returns empty/unparseable output, confirmed nodes are still emitted with `needs_review=true`.
+- If the VLM returns empty or invalid JSON, confirmed nodes are still emitted with `needs_review=true`.
+- A fully deterministic graph-construction approach was explored first, but required significantly more modeling/tuning for dense diagrams.

+### Audit

-- Audit logic is deterministic and rule-based.
+- Audit logic is deterministic and rule-based (missing equipment, pressure mismatch, temperature mismatch).
+- The same pattern can be extended with configurable rule sets for different plant or spec standards.

 ## Current limitations